-Most people have been told not to pour grease down the drain before, but they don’t think about when they do it, and because it doesn’t clog right away, they think that it’s “no big deal” or the warnings are simple exaggerated.
+Most people have been told not to pour grease down the drain before, but they don’t think about when they do it, and because it doesn’t clog right away, they think that it’s “no big deal” or the warnings are simply exaggerated.
 Unfortunately, that’s not the case.
 As grease is poured down the drain, eventually it will lead to stubborn clogging and in serious cases, expensive repairs.
 Since kitchen sinks are a necessity, these clogs can’t be ignored.

 Why Cooking Grease is Bad

-Cooking grease comes from animal fats, such as bacon and ground beef and vegetable oils; these substances are left behind when we’re done cooking.
+Cooking grease comes from animal fats, such as bacon and ground beef and vegetable oils; these substances are left behind when we’re done the cooking.
 Grease is harmless when it doesn’t touch your kitchen sink, but once it’s poured down the drain and mixed with hot water, it solidifies inside the pipes when it cools down.
 This process is very similar to what happens in our bodies.
 When we consume too many dietary fats and hydrogenated oils, they can clog our arteries – it’s the same concept with kitchen grease and plumbing pipes.